-The Office of Student Involvement & the Student Center, in alignment with the overall mission of the college, promotes student leadership and holistic development by providing a comprehensive array of programs and services that involve the students in the campus community and enhance their educational experiences.
+The office of Student Life, in alignment with the overall mission of the college, promotes student leadership and holistic development by providing a comprehensive array of programs and services that involve the students in the campus community and enhance their educational experiences.
 These involvement opportunities include registered student organizations, Greenlight Activities Board, Student Government Association, student employment, as well as other outlets for leadership, volunteerism, and active citizenship.